vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 Tip: Use
 [Campaigns](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api#campaigns)
-if the subscription is cheaper in the beginning, such as "One month for 10 kr" and then the normal price.
+if the subscription is cheaper in the beginning, such as "One month for 10 NOK" and then the normal price.

 If you use
 `initialcharge`, users will be confused by how it appears in Vipps, as it